devnik07/MPU-6050_proxy/README.md

 If you want to change the mode run the `resetCalibration` PlatformIO environment and then continue with the other mode upon the **Calibration** subsection.

 ## Example Usage
+I recorded a short video to display an example application of the project:
 [![IMAGE ALT TEXT HERE](https://github.com/user-attachments/assets/9202f29c-ae02-4db3-bfd0-5c881df8b29f)](https://youtu.be/KI7Rz95XLvY)